 #2 SIT, STAND DOESN’T MATTER

 We have always imagined sitting in an upright posture, hands on knees, for hours on end.
 My simple experience is just sit in a comfortable position.
-Because once you’re comfortable it would be slightly easiest to focus your attention on your breath than being in an uncomfortable position that distracts your with the discomfort
+Because once you’re comfortable it would be slightly easiest to focus your attention on your breath than being in an uncomfortable position that distracts you with the discomfort

 #3 CHANTING IS THE ONLY TYPE OF MEDITATION

 I was so wrong here.
-In college I was introduced to chanting mediation and it didn’t help that movies backed this approach!
+In college, I was introduced to chanting mediation and it didn’t help that movies backed this approach!

 But once I began my home routine of meditation I learnt a whole new deal.
 I learnt chanting is just another form of meditation apart from open eye mediation, object meditation, visualization meditation, focus meditation.
 There’s a whole book dedicated to talking about the benefits of Meditation titled 10% happier by Dan Harris.

 The fastest way to knock off the stress is by a quick workout.
-Research says that even if you do a five minute cardio workout it boosts your cardio respiratory functions, blood circulation, strengthens your immune system so never mind getting in shape, do it for your health.
+Research says that even if you do a five-minute cardio workout it boosts your cardio-respiratory functions, blood circulation strengthens your immune system so never mind getting in shape, do it for your health.
 Times like these demand a high functioning immune system.